Screenshot taken on 8.13.21 of NYC Cooling Center Finder

-The year’s first heatwave is expected to hit New York City this weekend, with temperatures reaching over 95 degrees for three days.
-While officials predict it won’t last as long as the city’s longest heatwave in August 1953, which persisted for 12 insufferable days, this weekend’s temperatures, with a heat index over 105 degrees, will be the hottest felt in NYC in the last seven years.
-The city on Wednesday opened roughly 500 cooling centers across the five boroughs to provide relief to those who are most vulnerable during the heatwave.
-And with this interactive map, you can find all of the air-conditioned public facilities in your neighborhood.
+While the current heat dome isn’t predicted to last as long as the city’s longest heatwave in August 1953 (which persisted for 12 insufferable days!) today’s heat index is expected to reach 107 degrees.
+An excessive heat warning is in effect until 8pm tonight, so many of the city’s 500 cooling centers across the five boroughs remain open to provide relief to those who are most vulnerable during the heatwave.
+With this interactive map, you can find all of the air-conditioned public facilities in your neighborhood (and which ones accept your furry friends).

 - How to choose and install an air conditioner in NYC